 1. What does the moral don’t trust your flatterers mean?

-Anyone who is extremely sweet in their compliments and flattery could be hiding something from you.
-The story concludes with a cautionary tone, emphasizing the need for caution in choosing whom we trust.
+Anyone who is extremely sweet in their compliments and flattery could be hiding something from you, as they may not have your best interest at heart.
+It’s essential to approach flattery with discernment to avoid being misled.
+The story concludes with a cautionary tone, emphasizing the need to be careful when choosing whom we trust.
 Sometimes, blindly believing others might harm our feelings.
 Therefore, we must use wisdom and carefully select our circle.

 2. How is the fox described in the story?